mayukh2110/-Physical-Activity-Tracker-Landscape-Report/README.md

 This repository provides valuable insights into the potential of fitness data in driving innovation and product development.
 By leveraging the advanced sensor capabilities of the Colibri IMUs, this study offers a detailed exploration of human kinetics and paves the way for creating user-centric health and fitness solutions.

 ## Repository Contents
-- **Data Files:** .dat files containing the raw data collected from the study.
 - **Scripts:** Python scripts for data cleaning, EDA, statistical analysis, and modeling.
 - **Report:** Detailed report documenting the methodology, analysis, and findings.